Attributed-graphs kernel implementation using local detuning of neutral-atoms Rydberg Hamiltonian: Graph Kernel methods for machine learning

-where $\bigotimes$ is the tensor product operator.
-This allows us to state the intuitive result formulated in proposition \ref{prop:prop4}, see App.~\ref{app:kernel_pooling} for a detailed proof.
-It should be emphasized that according to proposition \ref{prop:prop4} it is possible that pooling improves the expressiveness, yet, it is not guaranteed.
-It depends on the expressiveness of the added kernels. \begin{proposition} For a set $ S = \{\kappa_1, \kappa_2,..., \kappa_N \}$ of graph kernels, let $\kappa_A $ and $\kappa_B $ be respectively the kernels obtained from pooling two subsets $S_A$ and $S_B$ of $S$.
-If $ S_A \subset S_B$ then $\kappa_A$ is at least as expressive as $\kappa_B$. \end{proposition}
+where $\otimes$ denotes the tensor product.
+These constructions suggest that pooling \emph{can} improve expressiveness, but this is not guaranteed and depends on the additional kernels.
+We formalize this intuition in Proposition~\ref{prop:prop4} (see App.~\ref{app:kernel_pooling} for a proof). \begin{proposition} Let $S=\{\kappa_1,\dots,\kappa_N\}$ be a set of graph kernels, and let $\kappa_A$ and $\kappa_B$ be kernels obtained by pooling two subsets $S_A$ and $S_B$ of $S$ using (\ref{eq:lin_comb}) or (\ref{eq:prod}) as pooling rules.
+If $S_A \subset S_B$, then $\kappa_B$ is at least as expressive as $\kappa_A$. \end{proposition}